MCUdude/microUPDI/README.md

 To flash the Pro Micro with mEDBG firmware you'll have to install a hardware package to Arduino IDE.

 #### Boards Manager Installation
-* Open the Arduino IDE 1.8.x.
-IDE 2.x is not yet supported.
+* Open the Arduino IDE
 * Open the **File > Preferences** menu item.
 * Enter the following URL in **Additional Boards Manager URLs**:
     ```